 The Centre for Addiction and Mental Health (CAMH) — Canada’s largest mental health hospital and one of the world’s leading research centres — has an important mission: “health redefined.”

 Following two decades of planning for a forward-thinking research centre focused on transforming the patient experience and supporting world-class mental health research, CAMH set out to raise half a billion dollars in 2018.
 To date, more than $400 million dollars has been raised, including a $50 million gift from Orlando Corporation, the largest corporate donation in CAMH’s history.

-To further its goal, CAMH officially launched the “No One Left Behind” campaign this week, a fundraising initiative that will support groundbreaking research programs and the development of a new Research & Discovery Centre at for the Queen Street West campus in Toronto.
+To further its goal, CAMH officially launched the “No One Left Behind” campaign this week, a fundraising initiative that will support groundbreaking research programs and the development of a new Research & Discovery Centre on the hospital’s Queen Street West campus in Toronto.
 This campaign is the world’s largest fundraising campaign to support hospital-based mental health research.

 Designed by KPMB Architects and TreanorHL, the Research & Discovery Centre will be a global symbol of CAMH’s commitment to ending the stigma associated with mental health and investing in ambitious brain research.